-These are the different types of API tests:
+There are 8 different types of API testing:

 At this point, the core capabilities of the API are validated.
 We can proceed to the next level of API tests when the validations pass.